-Before the import process, the GAM focal point should tick the box identifying which indicators should be imported (Use Spectrum estimates).
-Any data already entered for selected indicators will be overwritten with the Spectrum data.
-Not all detailed age disaggregation is required in Spectrum.
-The GAM focal point should review the data entry pages for Indicator 1.2 (People living with HIV on antiretroviral therapy) after the Spectrum import to enter additional age-disaggregated and subnational data, as available.
+- Before the import process, the Global AIDS Monitoring focal point should tick the box identifying which indicators should be imported (Use Spectrum estimates).
+Any data already entered for selected indicators will be overwritten with the Spectrum data. - Not all detailed age disaggregation is required in Spectrum.
+The Global AIDS Monitoring focal point should review the data entry pages for Indicator 1.1 (People living with HIV who know their HIV status), 1.2 (People living with HIV on antiretroviral therapy) and 1.4 (People